 Fukujinzuke: Japan's Lucky Pickle

-The origins of the name fukujinzuke are equally as intriguing, with several stories having emerged to explain it.
-One story says that it is named after Shichi Fuku Jin, the seven lucky gods in Japanese mythology.
-The shop which first created this dish was said to have been located near the temple where people came to worship the gods.
+The origins of the name fukujinzuke are equally as intriguing, with several competing stories that explain it.
+One such story alleges that it is named after Shichi Fuku Jin, the seven lucky gods in Japanese mythology.
+The shop which first created this dish was said to have been located near a temple where people came to worship the seven gods.
 “Shichi” (七) means seven in Japanese, thus the original dish is said to have been made up of seven different vegetables.

-The next time you find this rather inconspicuous pickle on your plate, I hope that you also find some extra luck in your life.
+The next time you find this rather inconspicuous pickle on your plate, you may also find some extra luck in your life.

 About the author: